peterevans/FWP-Schedule/README.md

 This is a simple app created to learn a bit about Swift.

-The app simply takes the time from your device and displays both the current and next block in Francsi Parker School's Upper School Schedule.
+The app simply takes the time from your device and displays both the current and next block in Francis Parker School's Upper School Schedule.